 The City of Sanford also reexamined its consolidated plan goals to create a CDBG funded economic development grant program aimed at encouraging the development of small businesses.
-A substantial amendment will be submitted to HUD in August 2016 to include the new economic development program.

 Referral services to programs that promote employment, and skills training for individuals and households in poverty.